 The device Samantha’s company makes for corporate fitness programs is collecting medical data — without employees’ knowledge.
 Are “health risks” being fired — or allowed to die?

-Buy “Everything Is Fixed Now” in the anthology Welcome to Dystopia: 45 Visions of What Lies Ahead edited by Gordon Van Gelder (OR Books).
+Buy “Everything Is Fixed Now” in the anthology Welcome to Dystopia: 45 Visions of What Lies Ahead edited by Gordon Van Gelder (OR Books, 2017).
 Stories by 45 authors including Elizabeth Bourne, Ron Goulart, Eileen Gunn, Les Howle, Janis Ian, Barry N. Malzberg, David Marusek, Mary Anne Mohanraj, Ruth Nestvold, Marguerite Reed, Robert Reed, Madeleine E. Robins, Geoff Ryman, James Sallis, J. M. Sidarova, Harry Turtledove, Ray Vukcevich, and Jane Yolen.
 Reviewed in Publishers Weekly.
 Reviewed in Strange Horizons.

-Listen to “Everything Is Fixed Now” in the Audible version of the book.
+Listen to “Everything Is Fixed Now” in the Audible version

 A strange man comes to town and wins a woman’s heart, transforming her kitchen with exotic spices and culinary talents that just might be magic.
 Yet she can’t help but worry about his intentions…and the locked suitcase he keeps in their closet.